Fields in the Semester Schedule

 Multiple instructors can be added to a class section and each Class Meeting can be assigned a separate instructor.
 Instructors must be assigned a percentage of teaching and a role (TCHR is most commonly used in SIS).
 All instructors listed will be able to see class rosters in SSOL and CourseWorks and submit grades.

 New instructors must be added to SIS and Course Management by the Office of the University Registrar.
-Please email [email protected] with the information below:
+Please complete this form to add new Instructors and/or Advisors - Adding New Instructors | Office of the University Registrar

 The majority of class sections will have a single meeting pattern, e.g., MW 9-10am, and will only require one Class Meeting record.
 For sections with variable times, e.g., M 9-10am and F 2-3pm, Schedule Administrators will create multiple, separate Class Meeting records.